Create SSD Backup Image For Continuous Data Protection

 What is SSD disk?

-To begin, SSD (Solid State Drive) is a storage disk which made by solid state electronic storage chip.
+To begin, SSD (Solid State Drive) is a storage disk made by solid-state electronic storage chip.
 Unlike HDD (hard disk drive), SSD has no moving parts, the data are stored on the memory chips (consists of flash chip and Dynamic Random Access Memory(DRAM) chip).
 So, the data on the SSD can be read and written faster than HDD.

 Why need SSD backup image?

 SSD backup image is a direct copy of the entire drive and it is compressed into a single file for space conservation.
 It includes the operating system, system drivers, installed programs, personal data, etc, so you can easily restore the entire image to new drive (HDD or SSD) or retrieve individual files from image.

 For example, with a disk image, you can restore computer to an earlier date in a disaster, you can upgrade your old hard disk to a new one to solve the problem of low running speed, and you can restore missing files due to system crash or other disk problems.